-The present study’s findings support those of previous research highlighting the positive effects of nature connectedness on well-being (Pritchard et al., 2019).
-The present study also extends previous research that has used the “three good things in nature” intervention (Richardson & Sheffield, 2017) to foster sustained improvements in mental health (McEwan et al., 2019). approach toFurthermore, findings extend the evidence base regarding the use of online B-MBIs, showing that even a very brief (less than 6 x 10-minute sessions) online-delivered contemplative intervention can be beneficial for people experiencing psychological distress (e.g., Shore et al., 2018).
+The present study’s findings support those of previous research highlighting the positive effects of nature connectedness on mental health more generally (Pritchard et al., 2019).
+The present study also extends previous research that has targeted increasing nature connectedness, through noticing the good things in nature (Richardson & Sheffield, 2017), to foster sustained improvements in the quality of life of those with mental health conditions (McEwan et al., 2019).
+Importantly, the results provide a new approach to bringing about sustained increases in nature connectedness and confirm that such approaches can improve mental health outcomes.
+Furthermore, findings extend the evidence base regarding the use of online B-MBIs, showing that even a very brief (less than 6 x 10-minute sessions) online-delivered contemplative intervention can be beneficial for people experiencing psychological distress (e.g., Shore et al., 2018).

-It is worth noting that although previous cross-sectional studies have found that increased nature connectedness was consistently associated with increased trait mindfulness (e.g., Howell et al., 2011; Schutte & Malouff, 2018), this was not the case in the present study.
+It is worth noting that although a meta-analysis of previous cross-sectional studies have found that increased nature connectedness was consistently associated with increased trait mindfulness (e.g. Schutte & Malouff, 2018), this was not the case in the present study.
 It has been suggested that the experience of mindful awareness can be used to enhance nature connectedness and the restorative qualities of natural environments, and that spending time in nature can in turn enhance mindful awareness and cultivate greater insight into the present moment (Van Gordon et al., 2018).
 However, results from this study show that while mindfulness scores did not significantly change for both allocation conditions, nature connectedness increased only in the B-MNCI group.
 This is consistent with the findings of Richardson and Sheffield (2015), who observed that the correlation between trait mindfulness and nature connectedness was not associated with increases in nature connectedness when the latter was manipulated empirically (it was in fact intentional self-reflection that predicted increases in nature connectedness).
+It should also be noted that in the current study trait mindfulness was measured, which by definition, is unlikely to be sensitive to short-term changes and thus does not preclude the relationship found in cross-sectional work (c.f.
+Nisbet et al, 2019).

-It has been asserted that although mindfulness is linked with internal state awareness, trait mindfulness has little relation to self-reflection as is a “pre-reflexive” perceptual function that enhances awareness of current experience (Brown & Ryan, 2003; Richardson & Sheffield, 2015).
+Furthermore, it has been asserted that although mindfulness is linked with internal state awareness, trait mindfulness has little relation to self-reflection as it is a “pre-reflexive” perceptual function that enhances awareness of current experience (Brown & Ryan, 2003; Richardson & Sheffield, 2015).
+This reflective self-attention is also associated with mental well-being and involves a genuine curiosity about the thinking, attitudes, values and emotions that contribute to the self.
 Richardson and Sheffield have suggested that this has implications for developing interventions to increase nature connectedness and that therapeutic practice could be informed by integrating activities related to reflective self-attention.
-The current findings support their pre-reflective and intentional self-attention (PRISM) model of nature connectedness.
-These findings also highlight that cross-sectional associations suggesting that an increase in one factor accompanies an increase in another, can disappear when tested through empirical manipulation.
-Further, Harrison and Clark (2020) showed that mindful acceptance has been associated with an increased capacity to allow engagement with negative experiences; whereas mindful awareness relates to the capacity to pay close attention to sensory, affective, and cognitive experiences.
+The current findings support aspects of their pre-reflective and intentional self-attention (PRISM) model of nature connectedness, that highlights the role of intentional self-attention and reflection.
+Furthermore, Harrison and Clark (2020) showed that mindful acceptance has been associated with an increased capacity to allow engagement with negative experiences; whereas mindful awareness relates to the capacity to pay close attention to sensory, affective, and cognitive experiences.

 Limitations